RichardRosario/my-cool-spaces/README.md

 ### Funtionality:

-#### display properties and space for rents, add space to cart, increase-decrease number of days, show items in cart, remove items in cart, add total amount.
+#### display properties and space for rents with DOM traversing, add space to cart, increase-decrease number of days, show items in cart, remove items in cart, add total amount.

+#### responsive layout using css grid